 Abstract:

-Sarcoidosis is a multisystem disorder of unknown etiology, histopathologically characterized by the formation of non-caseating epithelioid cell granulomas.
+Sarcoidosis is a multisystem disorder of unknown etiology, its pathological features are characterized by the formation of non-caseating epithelioid cell granulomas.
 Clinical manifestations are highly variable and often nonspecific, with no definitive diagnostic biomarkers currently available.
-The disease primarily affects the lungs and lymph nodes, while extensive systemic involvement is relatively rare.
-The authors report a case of a middle-aged female patient with systemic sarcoidosis who presented with exertional chest tightness and palpitations.
-She had a history of pulmonary sarcoidosis that had not been regularly treated.
+This disease primarily affects the lungs and lymph nodes, while multisystemic sarcoidosis being relatively rare.
+The authors report a case of a middle-aged female patient with multisystemic sarcoidosis who presented with exertional chest tightness and palpitations, and had a history of pulmonary sarcoidosis that had not been regularly treated.
 Through cardiac

-18F-FDG PET/MRI and whole-body PET/CT imaging, involvement of multiple organs (including the lungs, heart, liver, spleen, bones, and lymph nodes) was identified.
+18F-FDG PET/CT imaging, involvement of multiple organs (including the lungs, heart, liver, spleen, bones, and lymph nodes) was identified.
 This case emphasizes the importance of

-18F-FDG in the diagnosis of sarcoidosis, particularly the complementary value of integrated PET/MRI multimodal imaging technology in enhancing cardiac sarcoidosis diagnostic accuracy.
+18F-FDG PET imaging technology in the diagnosis of sarcoidosis, particularly the complementary value of integrated PET/MRI multimodal imaging technology in enhancing cardiac sarcoidosis diagnostic accuracy.